UniversalDependencies/docs/_hy/index.md

   We tag it as second person (because that is its meaning) and we tag also its number (it is used for singular addressees) despite the fact that it combines with second-person plural verbs.
   The parser must learn that `Number=Sing|Person=2|Polite=Form` subject attaches to `Number=Plur|Person=2` verbs, while `Number=Sing|Person=2|Polite=Infm` subject attaches to `Number=Sing|Person=2` verbs.
-* There are two [layered features](../../u/overview/feat-layers.html), [Person[psor]]() and [Number[psor]]().
+* There are three [layered features](../../u/overview/feat-layers.html), [Person[psor]](), [Number[psor]]() and [Deixis[psor]]().
-  They appear with nouns, gerundives, certain determiners and adpositions and encode the lexical person(deixis)/number of the possessor.
+  They appear with nouns, gerundives, certain pronouns and adpositions and encode the lexical person/number of the possessor or the position of an entity relative to either the speaker or the hearer.
 The extra layer is needed to distinguish these lexical features from the inflectional person and number that mark agreement with the modified (possessed) noun.

 ### Other Features